-In accordance with the Global Compact and the Danish Financial Statements Act (årsregnskabsloven), the Company annually publishes a sustainability report, which fulfils the Company's obligation to provide annual communication on progress to the UN Global Compact (UNGC).
-The annual Maersk Group
+In accordance with the Global Compact and the Danish Financial Statements Act (årsregnskabsloven), the Company annually publishes a sustainability report, which fulfills the Company's obligation to provide annual communication on progress to the UN Global Compact (UNGC).
+The annual Maersk Group Sustainability Report is prepared using the Global Reporting Initiative's

-Sustainability Report is prepared following the Global Reporting Initiative's (GRI) G4 guidelines and is independently assured.
-The report is available on www.maersk.com/sustainability along with further information on the Company's sustainability performance, commitments and partnerships.
+(GRI) G4 Sustainability Reporting Guidelines to determine content and quality in terms of materiality, stakeholder inclusiveness, context, completeness, balance, comparability, accuracy, timeliness, clarity and reliability.
+GRI-specific disclosures are not applied.
+The report is independently assured and available on www.maersk.com/sustainability along with further information on the Company's sustainability performance, commitments and partnerships.

-2.3.
-Chairman and vice-chairman of the board of directors
+2.3 Chairman and vice-chairman of the board of directors

-2.3.1 The Committee recommends appointing a vice-chairman of the board of directors who will assume the responsibilities of the chairman in the event of the chairman's absence, and who will also act as effective sparring partner for the chairman.
+2.3.1 The committee recommends appointing a vice-chairman of the board of directors who will assume the responsibilities of the chairman in the event of the chairman's absence, and who will also act as effective sparring partner for the chairman.